TABLE-Foreign investors sold Japan stocks last week

+BRIEF-Caesars Entertainment Corp and Caesars Acquisition Company report amendment to merger agreement

+* Caesars Entertainment Corporation and Caesars Acquisition Company announce amendment to merger agreement

-TOKYO, March 29 Foreign investors sold a net 242.7 billion yen of Japanese stocks and 1.1356 trillion yen of Japanese bonds last week, capital flows data from Japan's Ministry of Finance showed on Thursday.
+TOKYO, May 31 Foreign investors sold a net 112.7 b illion yen ($1.4 billion) of Japanese stocks last week, the sixth straight week of their net selling, capital flows data from Japan's Ministry of Finance showed on Thursday.

 JAPANESE INVESTMENT ABROAD: (a minus sign indicates net selling and inflows of funds into Japan)